Toni998/LiveOddService/README.md

 - Match summary - empty list - responsible for testing output when empty scoreboard provided for getting summary.

 How to run ?<br />
--Clone LiveOddService repository.<br />
+- Clone LiveOddService repository.<br />
--Open in desired IDE (implemented in Intelij)<br />
+- Open in desired IDE (implemented in Intelij)<br />
--Add dependencies<br />
+- Add dependencies<br />
--For running tests -> open LiveOddServiceTest and run it<br />
+- For running tests -> open LiveOddServiceTest and run it<br />
--For running main program and checking summary from requirements -> run main program<br />
+- For running main program and checking summary from requirements -> run main program<br />

 Enjoy !